open-telemetry/opentelemetry-collector-contrib/confmap/provider/s3mapprovider/README.md

-What is this new component s3mapprovider?
+## Summary
-- An implementation of ConfigMapProvider for Amazon S3 (s3mapprovider) allows OTEL Collector the ability to load configuration for itself by fetching and reading config files stored in Amazon S3.
+This package provides a `ConfigMapProvider` implementation for Amazon S3 (`s3mapprovider`) that allows the  Collector the ability to load configuration by fetching and reading config objects stored in Amazon S3.

-How this new component s3mapprovider works?
+## How it works
-- It will be called by ConfigMapResolver to load configurations for OTEL Collector.
+- It will be called by `ConfigMapResolver` to load configuration for the Collector.
-- By giving a config URI starting with prefix 's3://', this s3mapprovider will be used to download config files from given S3 URIs, and then used the downloaded config files to deploy the OTEL Collector.
+- By giving a config URI starting with prefix `s3://`, this `s3mapprovider` will be used to download config objects from the given S3 URIs, and then use the downloaded configuration during Collector initialization.
-- In our code, we check the validity scheme and string pattern of S3 URIs.
-And also check if there are any problems on config downloading and config deserialization.

 Expected URI format:
 - s3://[BUCKET].s3.[REGION].amazonaws.com/[KEY]